Fawad Khan: Debut, breakthrough and television success (2000–2013)

 Khan's first television role was a bumbling spy named Bond with his bandmate, Ahmad Ali Butt, in the 2001 sitcom Jutt and Bond.
-His debut film was Shoaib Mansoor's sociodrama Khuda Kay Liye, where he played a musician who is brainwashed by the local maulvi.
+His debut film was Shoaib Mansoor's sociodrama Khuda Kay Liye,in which he played a musician who is brainwashed by the local maulvi.
 Although the film received positive reviews, critical response to Khan's performance was mixed.
 Taran Adarsh of Bollywood Hungama called it "strictly OK", but The Economic Times film critic Gaurav Malani found him "engaged" in the role of an extremist.
 Released in 2007, the film grossed PKR 250 million and is one of Pakistan's highest-grossing films.
 Khan received the Lux Style Award for Best Actor – Film in 2008, and appeared in the TV series Dil Deke Jaenge.
 Later that year, in Anjum Shahzad's travel adventure TV series Satrangi, he played an engineer who goes on a road trip.
 In 2010, Khan played a conservative, middle-class boy in the telefilm Aaj Kuch Na Kaho.
 Although it received negative reviews, Dawn found Khan "superbly convincing" and called him the film's "only redeeming factor".
 That year, he starred with Sanam Baloch in Haissam Hussain's period TV series Dastaan.
 Based on Razia Butt's novel, Bano, its story (set in the 1940s) revolves around the separation of a young couple during the 1947 partition.
 A Dawn reviewer wrote that Khan and his costars gave "superlative performances to match Samira Fazal's wonderful script", and The Express Tribune praised the lead pair's onscreen chemistry.
 For his performance, Khan won the Best Drama Actor award at the Pakistan Media Awards.